 - Watch any instructional videos that may be offered by the manufacturer.

-- Decide on the location where you will install your system.
+- Decide on the location where you will install it.
 It must be after your water meter or your pressure tank (if on a well).
 Remember that you will need to give yourself enough space to perform routine maintenance and filter changes.

 - Be sure you have appropriate tools, mounting hardware and supports.
-Read the instructions; while your whole house water filter system will come with everything necessary to the system itself, it won’t necessarily include all the tools, valves or fittings you will need.
+Read the instructions; while the unit will come with everything necessary to the system itself, it won’t necessarily include all the tools, valves or fittings you will need.

-After you have familiarized yourself with the process before you, the general process will be along the following lines (again, each system is different, so this is a general guideline):
+After you have familiarized yourself with the process before you, the general process will be along the following lines (again, each manufacturer and product is different, so this is a general guideline):

 - You will need to shut off you valve for your water supply.
 You may need to shock/chlorinate your pipes before you begin.